 And she says a special guest speaker who people will want to see at the event is Medal of Honor recipient, Hershel “Woody” Williams, who was recognized for his actions during the Battle of Iwo Jima.

-He’s the last surviving veteran from World War II to have received the Medal of Honor.
+He’s the last surviving veteran from World War II to wear the Medal of Honor.

 Williams received it on Oct.
 5, 1945, from President Harry S. Truman at the White House.